bderieg/kinemetry_ETG_disks/README.md

 A set of scripts using Davor Krajnovic's "kinemetry" program for Python.
 Specifically for doing moment 1 kinemetry on thin disks from ALMA spectral data.

 ## Parameter Files
 The user should create his/her own parameter files for each target (see examples folder).
-Parameter files should be of the format key=value (if value is a string, quotations should be placed around the it), one per line, with the following mandatory keys
+Parameter files should be of the format key=value (if value is a string, quotations should be placed around the it), one per line, with the following mandatory key
-- data_filename (csv containing moment/uncertainty data)
+- dataloc (folder location of 'mom_bin_vals.csv' data file output from the 'alma_moments' IDL routine)

 and the following optional kinemetry parameters (see documentation there)
 - ntrm